toomas-tartes-27HacQwqvA0-unsplash

 HDBank's Distribution Network HDBank's Distribution Network

-LeapFrog invested in HDBank in 2021, committing to support the bank’s growth, with a focus on efforts to improve financial inclusion for Vietnam’s emerging consumers and MSMEs.
+LeapFrog is committed to support HDBank’s growth, with a focus on efforts to improve financial inclusion for Vietnam’s emerging consumers and MSMEs.

-Along with other key investors including IFC and DEG, the funding has strengthened the bank’s capital base and allowed it to expand its lending to more retail customers and MSMEs, including women-owned-or-led businesses.
-LeapFrog is working with HDBank to further tailor services to meet the unique needs of women entrepreneurs, including providing preferential interest rates to this segment and focusing marketing efforts on this group.
+Funding from LeapFrog, along with other key investors including IFC and DEG, has strengthened the banks capital base and allowed it to expand its lending to more retail customers and MSMEs, including women-owned-or-led businesses.
+LeapFrog is working with HDBank to further tailor services to meet the unique needs of women entrepreneurs, including providing preferential interest rates and focusing marketing efforts on this group.
+In 2023, HDBank disbursed $1.4 billion in new loans to women-owned MSMEs.

-The investment team is also helping HDBank to enhance its ESG practices by introducing IFC Performance Standards and implementing its own Environmental and Social Management System, building off LeapFrog’s own best-in-class processes.
+The team is also helping HDBank to enhance its ESG practices by introducing IFC Performance Standards and implementing its own Environmental and Social (E&S) Management System, building off LeapFrog’s own best-in-class processes .
+This work has included helping the company to establish a new ESG committee and dedicated team to oversee ESG initiatives as well as implementing the Sustainable Development

 Most consumers are open to buying financial products via digital, but far fewer make a purchase, especially in emerging markets.
 Most consumers are open to buying financial products via digital, but far fewer make a purchase, especially in emerging markets.